 The flexibility to work on multiple projects and build multiple products.

 I have never really struggled.
-I used to go easy because I have had that luck.
+I used to go easy because I had that luck.

-I do believe that nothing is luck, but I am sure there is something like a North Star for all of us, and we need to find it.
+I believe nothing is luck, but I am sure there is something like a North Star for all of us, and we need to find it.